Project Activities

 Data analytic strategy

-The researchers will begin their study with simple summary statistics and tests of mean differences to describe the phenomenon of school-based pre-k in the United States.
-They will then examine the association between school-based pre-k and student outcomes in elementary school using OLS regression models with saturated controls and fixed effects.
+The researchers began their study with simple summary statistics and tests of mean differences to describe the phenomenon of school-based Pre-K in the United States.
+They then examined the association between school-based Pre-K and student outcomes in elementary school using OLS regression models with saturated controls and fixed effects.

 People and institutions involved